Nebraska Merriam Turkey Hunts

-*Many of our Nebraska turkeys again weighed in over 21 pounds, with many Big Old Tom Gobblers weighing around 23 pounds.
-In 2013 we had incredible 13 double gobbler harvests.
-Our turkeys harvested again this year average age was 3 years old!
-With higher number of 4 and 5 year old Boss gobblers.
+*Many of our Nebraska turkeys again weighed over 21-23 pounds, with many Big Old Tom Gobblers weighing over 23 pounds.
+In 2016 we had incredible 11 double gobbler harvests.
+Our turkeys harvested again average age was 3 years old!
+With high numbers of 4 and 5 year old Boss gobblers.
 We have an excellent proven population of old mature gobblers with many having tree hanger spurs!

-*We practice "No Shooting Jakes".
-Jake numbers this spring were very good from a great hatch in our hunt area the year before!
+*We practice "No Shooting Jake's".
+Jake numbers this spring were very good from a good hatch in our hunt area the year before!

 Return to topic list

-- We need to respect this great resource and be prepared with your weapon.
+- We need to respect this great resource and you need to be prepared with your weapon prior to the hunt.

 - A hunter needs to be mature and must only take shots they know then can make.

-- A wound bird is considered a harvest bird and fills that permit.
+- A peppered or wound bird is considered a harvest bird and fills that permit.

 - For the reasons listed above we Highly Recommend all shotguns have a turkey scope or red dot sighted in with a shooting sled.